AninditaBasu/indica/README.md

 # Indica APIs

-As of now, the following two APIs are available:
+The following two APIs are available:

-- Rig Veda API: Data about the gods and poets, their categories, and poem meters used in all of the Rig Veda verses
+- Rig Veda API: Metadata for the Rig Veda.
+Contains info about the gods and poets, their categories, and poem meters used in all of the Rig Veda verses
 - Vedic Soceity API: A descriptions of all the nouns  mentioned in vedic literature (proper nouns aren't included, though)

 <hr/>